The Private Company Governance Summit 2015

 Anthony W. Schweiger is CEO and Managing Principal of The Tomorrow Group, LLC, a risk management consultant.
 He is also the Managing Principal of Board Equity Partners.
 The Tomorrow Group focuses on providing strategic, operational and risk management counsel to financial services businesses.
 Board Equity Partners provides governance counsel to public companies and other organizations with focus on board evaluations and the dynamics of corporate governance.
 He has over 40 years of experience in managing and counseling companies.
 In addition to being the CEO and COO/CFO of a large regional lending business, his business experience includes governance oversight, capital market management, risk management, technology, and strategic planning for a variety of service and technology businesses.
 From 1992 to 2012, he was a director and Governance Chair of Radian Group, Inc., a NYSE traded provider of private mortgage insurance and credit enhancement products.
 In addition, he served on Radianâs Audit, Finance & Investment and Compensation Committees.
 Mr. Schweiger has also served as a director in a number of private and public companies with roles as Audit, Compensation and governance Chairs.
 He is currently a director of two development stage enterprises.
 In his capacity as a consultant, Mr. Schweiger advises various businesses on governance, operational and strategic issues.

-Director, Deloitte LLP
+Managing Director, Deloitte LLP

 Managing Director, Center for Board Effectiveness, Deloitte LLP